James Franklin (philosopher): Philosophy of mathematics

 In the philosophy of mathematics, Franklin defends an Aristotelian realist theory, according to which mathematics is about certain real features of the world, namely the quantitative and structural features (such as ratios and symmetry).
 The theory is developed in his 2014 book An Aristotelian Realist Philosophy of Mathematics: Mathematics as the Science of Quantity and Structure.
 The theory stands in opposition to both Platonism and nominalism, and emphasises applied mathematics and mathematical modelling as the most philosophically central parts of mathematics.
 He is the founder of the Sydney School in the philosophy of mathematics.
-Over the years, the School has hosted emerging Australasian researchers and philosophers such as Anne Newstead, Lisa Dive, and Jeremiah Joven Joaquin.
+Over the years, the School has hosted many emerging Australasian researchers and philosophers.
 Paul Thagard writes that "the current philosophy of mathematics that fits best with what is known about minds and science is James Franklin's Aristotelian realism."

 In the philosophy of probability, he argues for an objective Bayesian view according to which the relation of evidence to conclusion is strictly a matter of logic.
 An example is evidence for and against conjectures in pure mathematics.
 His book What Science Knows: And How It Knows It develops the philosophy of science from an objective Bayesian viewpoint.